rn4sh/tmxathon/README.md

 m.
 When you finish fixing the migration issues - make sure you can build without any errors using: *mvn -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/monolith clean package*</br>
 n.
 Re-run and report - if there are no issues found, you're good to go - Keep your analysis for the final presentation

-Criteria 2: Deploy your Monolith to OpenShift
+Criteria 2: Deploy your migrated Monolith to OpenShift
 =====
 For this challenge, you need to deploy your migrated JBoss App to OpenShift